awsdocs/amazon-lumberyard-user-guide/doc_source/component-navigation.md

 ### OnTraversalCancelled<a name="navigation-ebus-ontraversalcancelled"></a>

-Indicates that traversal for the indicated request was canceled before completing successfully\.
+Indicates that traversal for the indicated request was canceled before succesful completion\.
+A path request may be cancelled if no path could be found or if the request was stopped by the game\.

 **Parameters**
 `requestId` – ID of the request for which traversal was canceled\.